Fordson High School: Student body

 To accommodate religious Muslims, the cafeteria offers halal food.
 In 2003 52 of 53 members of the football team were Muslim while the coach was Catholic, and players used Arabic on the field to issue commands.
 Around that period some Muslim players active during the Islamic month of Ramadan chose to break their fasts, which they would normally observe, in order to play in the games.
 By 2010 coach Fouad Zaban began holding football practice at night in order to make it easier for devout Muslims to participate during Ramadan.
 Zaban had received approval to do so from Fordson and DPS administrators as well as the Dearborn police department and area residents.
-In a 30 year period prior to that time, Ramadan had not coincided with the beginning of football season.
+In the previous 30 years, Ramadan had not coincided with the beginning of football season.

 The film Fordson: Faith, Fasting, Football documented the Muslim football players at Dearborn High; a 2003 USA Today article inspired a British Indian Muslim, Rashid Ghazi to produce and direct the film.